nt commit

 is used to record what has been staged so far.
 This is the most basic form of the command.
 An example:

-A commit doesn’t have an author.
+A commit doesn’t have an author or a message.
 Use Git to version your files and preserve the history.

 See Also